markspowell65/ansible_test/README.md

-# ansible_test
+# Ansible Test

-Repository to test ansible functionality
+Repository for testing ansibel in homelab